Ziggy Cup Introduction

 “Many people seem to be concerned about how flexible the rim is and they think it’ll be pretty difficult to insert.
 I recommending bearing down while inserting the Ziggy Menstrual Cup.

-Don’t be scared to get it in there behind your pubic bone.
+Don’t be scared to get this reusable menstrual disc in there behind your pubic bone.
 It does take a bit of wiggling to get it up in there, but it forms a perfect seal, as long as it hasn’t folded in on itself.
 Check this, and you should be good to go.”

 About the Company: Intimina